awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-next.md

 # Step 6: Next steps<a name="gs-step-next"></a>

-After you finished trying the examples projects, you can use your own images to create your own model\.
-The [Tutorial: Training a model with the Amazon Rekognition Custom Labels console](training-model-console.md) model shows you how to train a model by creating a dataset with your own images\.
+After you finished trying the examples projects, you can use your own images and datasets to create your own model\.
+For more information, see [Understanding Amazon Rekognition Custom Labels](understanding-custom-labels.md)\.

 Use the labeling information in the following table to train models similar to the example projects\.